teddyversionsite/music-service/README.md

 ### Containerization

 We use [jib]() to package everything up for us. `gradle jib` does all the heavy lifting and outputs a tagged image.

+### Demo data

+For now, we'll just use a test class to stuff data in for testing purposes.
+Eventually, we'll have a service that runs on cron to pull from the [elgoose](https://elgoose.net/api/docs/) api to keep the music stuff up to date.

+Run the test in `src/test/java/com/teddyversion/musicService/demo/TestData.java` to recreate the necessary data.